shogunxam/Home-Assistant-custom-components-cfr-toscana/README.md

 | `anemo` | Wind speed |
 | `igro` | Humidity |

-The same sation can monitor one or more data types, please reffer to [*CENTRO FUNZIONALE*](http://www.cfr.toscana.it/) to understand which data types are monitored.
+The same sation can monitor one or more data types, please refer to [*CENTRO FUNZIONALE*](http://www.cfr.toscana.it/) to understand which data types are monitored.
 <br>

 | Stations' code by data type | |